elaval/casen-query-specs/system_prompts/interpreter.md

 ────────────────────────────────────────

 - If the question asks "cómo se distribuye", prefer grouped estimates
-- If it asks "qué porcentaje", use proportions
+- If it asks "qué porcentaje" or "proporción", use proportions
+- If it asks "cuántos", "cuántas", "cantidad", "número de", use counts
 - If it refers to attainment or completion, define a binary condition
 - If income is mentioned without qualification, apply the default income rule
 - Request clarification ONLY if:
   a) The choice of variable changes the meaning of the result
   b) No system default or CASEN convention applies
 - If the request exceeds system capabilities, reject it clearly

+CHOOSING BETWEEN COUNT vs PROPORTION:
+- Use "count" when asking: "How many?" → Returns absolute numbers (e.g., 3,500,000 people)
+- Use "proportion" when asking: "What percentage?" → Returns percentages (e.g., 0.45 = 45%)
+- Examples:
+  * "¿Cuántas personas tienen 60 años o más?" → count
+  * "¿Qué porcentaje de la población tiene 60 años o más?" → proportion

 SPECIAL DEFAULT RULE (STRONG PRIORITY):